Globally Irreducible Weyl Modules: Introduction

 One way in which this analogy breaks down is that, for an algebraic group $G$ over a field $k$ of \emph{prime} characteristic, in addition to the irreducible representation $L(\la)$ corresponding to a dominant weight $\la$, there are three other representations naturally associated with $\lambda$, namely the standard module $H^0(\la)$, the Weyl module $V(\la)$, and the tilting module $T(\la)$.\footnote{The definitions of these three modules make sense also when $\car k = 0$, and in that case all four modules are isomorphic.} The definition of $H^0(\la)$ is particularly simple: view $k$ as a one-dimensional representation of a Borel subgroup $B$ of $G$ where $B$ acts via the character $\la$, then define $H^0(\la):=\text{ind}_{B}^{G}\lambda$ to be the induced $G$-module.
 The \emph{Weyl module} $V(\la)$ is the dual of $H^0(-w_0\la)$ for $w_0$ the longest element of the Weyl group and has head $L(\la)$.
 Typical examples of Weyl modules are $\Lie(G)$ for $G$ semisimple simply connected ($V(\la)$ for $\la$ the highest root) and the natural module of $\SO_n$.
 See \cite{Jan} for general background on these three families of representations.

 It turns out that if any two of the four representations $L(\la)$, $H^0(\la)$, $V(\la)$, $T(\la)$ are isomorphic over a given field $k$, then all four are.
 Our focus is on the question: for which $\la$ are all four isomorphic for \emph{every} field $k$?
-Consequently, it suffices to consider whether the Weyl module $V(\la)$ --- which for any $k$ is obtained by base change from $\ZZ$ --- equals the irreducible module $L(\la)$.
-To emphasize this, we write $V(\la)$ for the $\ZZ$-form and $V(\la) \ot k$ for the base change to $k$.

-Whether $V(\la) \ot k$ is irreducible depends only on the characteristic of the field $k$.
-(Consequently, we are asking for which $\la$ the module $V(\la) \ot \FF_p$ is irreducible for all $p$.
-Such modules might be called \emph{globally irreducible.}) There is a well known and elementary sufficient criterion: